EMS – Electromagnetic Simulation – Magnetic and Electric Field Modeling Software

 Main Features and capabilities

-Full 3D electromagnetic field simulation: EMS enables you to do both electric and magnetic simulations using your complete 3D geometry to ensure 100% accuracy and integrity of your designs.
-EMS also allows you to do both 2D planar and axis-symmetry simulations for designs where such simplification yields significantly reduced time for a solution with no compromise on accuracy.
+Full 3D electromagnetic field simulation: EMS enables you to do electric and magnetic simulations using your complete 3D geometry to ensure your designs’ 100% accuracy and integrity.
+EMS also allows you to do 2D planar and axis-symmetry simulations for designs where such simplification yields significantly reduced time for a solution with no compromise on accuracy.

-Seamless integration with CAD geometry: EMS seamless integration in the two main CAD platforms – SOLIDWORKS, and Autodesk® Inventor® empowers you to simulate the most intricate electromagnetic designs.
-You don’t need to “reinvent the wheel”, just acquire a CAD model from the mechanical drafting personnel and start your electric or magnetic simulation instantly without any modification.
+Seamless integration with CAD geometry: EMS seamless integration in the two leading CAD platforms – SOLIDWORKS and Autodesk® Inventor® empowers you to simulate the most intricate electromagnetic designs.
+You don’t need to “reinvent the wheel” acquire a CAD model from the mechanical drafting personnel and instantly start your electric or magnetic simulation without any modification.

-Multiphysics capabilities: EMS is a true multi-physics software that enables you to couple your magnetic, and electrical design to Circuit, Motion, Thermal, and Structural analyses on the same model in a hassle-free integrated environment without any need to import/export any data.
-This integrated multi-physics environment brings user efficiency, accuracy, and productivity.
+Multiphysics capabilities: EMS is an accurate multiphysics software that enables you to couple your magnetic and electrical design to Circuit, Motion, Thermal, and Structural analyses on the same model in a hassle-free integrated environment without any need to import/export any data.
+This integrated multiphysics environment brings user efficiency, accuracy, and productivity.

-User-friendly interface and embedded learning materials: Easy to use program with a very short learning curve.
+User-friendly interface and embedded learning materials: It is an easy-to-use program with a very short learning curve.
 Follows the same philosophy of your CAD software.
 The demo viewer feature in the software gives you access to numerous training materials for fast learning and adoption of EMS.

 FEATURES